Dim Statement

 Parts

-Optional modifier specifies that each variable can have a small scope but keeps its value during an application's full run-time.
+• @Shared – specifies that each variable can have a small scope but keeps its value during an application's full run-time.
+See @Shared for more information.

-Mandatory if you use the directive @Option Dim.
+If you use the directive @Option Dim, Var becomes an error.
+And if you use @Option Var, Dim becomes an error.
 See @Option Directive for more information.

 declarator